johno/emberconf2015-notes/_posts/2015-03-03-performance.markdown

 Is type information optimizable?
 Sure, we can specialize (crankshaft).

 `a + b` can be optimized to b 100x faster.
 However, it can be more brittle.

+The compiler has a concept of shapes.
+If the runtime believes the code is stable, it can be optimized.
+Allocation and cleanup is _expensive_.
+Just like closures, objects, compiled code, and shape allocations.

+Well-factored code can introduce fewer shapes => performance.

+## Mis-alignments

+* Ember does too much work
+  * Actions up, bindings down
+  * Singleton controllers
+  * Improved clarity => faster
+* Init/super
+  * Hard to learn
+  * Extra shapes
+  * Prototype reads
+  * Mis-aligned with ES2015
+  * We should embrace super